vmware-archive/webassembly-browser-apps/pi-zero-ssr/README.md

 * [Vite](https://vitejs.dev/)
 * [MDX](https://mdxjs.com/)

-The challenge of this project was to run the server inside a [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/).
-This small board integrates a BCM2835 (ARM 32-Bits / 1GHz) chipset and 512MB of SRAM.
-These restrictions made it an interesting project.
+The challenge of this project was to run the server inside a [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/) and [Pi Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/).
+These small boards integrate a BCM2835 (ARM 32-Bits / 1GHz) and BCM2710A1 (ARM 64-bits / Quad core 1GHz) respectively.
+Both include 512MB of SRAM.
+These restrictions make them an interesting project.

 These are the details of the SSR logic: